The Required Alternative Society: The Simpler Way.

 Simpler Lifestyles.

 Living more simply does not mean deprivation or hardship.
-It means being content with what is sufficient for comfort, hygiene, efficiency etc. Most of our basic needs can be met by quite simple and resource-cheap devices and ways, compared with those taken for granted and idolised in consumer society.
+It means being content with what is sufficient for comfort, hygiene, efficiency, an a. high quality of life.
+Most of our basic needs can be met by quite simple and resource-cheap devices and ways, compared with those taken for granted and idolised in consumer society.
 How many pairs of shoes would suffice?
 How big a house would be quite adequate?
 There is no hardship in wearing old and patched clothes most of the time, or keeping an old bike going.

 In the new society the household, neighbourhood and the local small community will be at the centre of most people’s lives.
 People will only need to go to paid work one or two days a week (discussed further below).
-There will be many interesting skills to use in productive and leisure activities around the house, garden and neighbourhood, and in a well organised community there will be many festivals, concerts, working bees, art and craft groups and other activities to participate in.
+There will be many interesting skills to use in productive and leisure activities around the house, garden and neighbourhood, and the town leisure committee will make sure there are many festivals, concerts, working bees, art and craft groups and other activities to participate in.

 Local Self-Sufficiency.